dimsemenov/photoswipe-dynamic-caption-plugin/README.md

   - while it's aside: `pswp__dynamic-caption--aside`
   - while mobile layout is used: `pswp__dynamic-caption--mobile`

-Feel free to adjust it in the plugin CSS file:
+Feel free to adjust it in the plugin CSS file (and use media queries if you need):

 ```css
 .pswp__dynamic-caption--aside {